Paul C. H. Lim

-Paul Chang-Ha Lim (Korean: 임창하; born April 29, 1967) an American ecclesiastical historian who serves as professor of church history at Vanderbilt University Divinity School.
+Paul Chang-Ha Lim (Korean: 임창하; born April 29, 1967) an American ecclesiastical historian who serves as Professor of the Humanities at The Hamilton Center for Classical and Civic Education at the University of Florida.
 His main research involves the intellectual history and historical theology of Reformation and post-Reformation England.

 Life and education

 Born on April 29, 1967, in South Korea, Lim received a Bachelor of Arts degree in economics at Yale University in 1990, followed by a Master of Divinity degree at Biblical Theological Seminary in 1995.
 He earned a Master of Theology degree at Princeton Theological Seminary in 1997 and a Doctor of Philosophy degree in the field of history of Christianity at the University of Cambridge in 2001.

 Lim taught a historical and systematic theology at Gordon-Conwell Theological Seminary for five years.
 He is now teaching the intellectual history and historical theology of the Reformation and post-Reformation England.
 He is writing a book dealing with books relating with Reformation theology and social justice.